yeefantan/Explainable-Health-Prediction-with-Transfer-Learning/README.md

 ## Experimental Results

 ## Model - VGGFace16
 VGGFace-16 model [3] is used in extracting the image's features before training.
 The model is trained with the imagenet weights.
 After that, CNN [4] is designed and trained to classify the features.
 The accuracy obtained for training, validation, and testing are respectively 0.99, 0.98, and 0.98.
-The proposed method obtained a very high accuracy, but there is no clue in knowing the model's behavior in making the decision.
-Hence, Explainble AI [5-7] techniques are experimented.
+The proposed method obtained a very high accuracy, but there is no clue in knowing the model's behaviour in making the decision.
+Hence, Explainable AI [5-7] techniques are applied to know the model's decision behaviour.

 To run through the experiment, you may find it under /notebooks/transferlearning.ipynb.
 Alternatively, you can experiment it on transferlearning.py.